salesforce/einstein-platform/documentation/cookbook/llm-open-connector-mulesoft-mac.md

 2. Create a new Mule Project.

-3. Provider the following informations:
+3. Provide the following informations:
   - Project Name: `cerebras-llm-provider`,
   - Import a published API: Select the `Cerebras-LLM-Provider` API Specification from previous step.